chlorm-forks/Emby.Wiki/Trailers.md

 ## Trailer Plugins of Interest

-* Trailers - Streasms trailers for your movies.
+* Trailers - Streams trailers for your movies.
 * Cinema Mode - Can be used to simulate the theater experience where you want a couple of trailers before the main show!

 For more information, see [plugins](Plugins).